flyfire/android-sticky-notes/tools.md

 + [jadx](https://github.com/skylot/jadx),Dex to Java decompiler

 + [enjarify](https://github.com/Storyyeller/enjarify),Enjarify is a tool for translating Dalvik bytecode to equivalent Java bytecode.
 This allows Java analysis tools to analyze Android applications.

++ [arscblamer](https://github.com/google/android-arscblamer),ArscBlamer is a command-line tool that can parse an Android app's resources.arsc file and extract useful, actionable information about its contents